GetSetAbhi/software-engineer-questions/README.md

    I developed that app and called it MemeCanvas.
    In Feb of 2017 I published that app on playstore and even created a promotional [video](https://www.youtube.com/watch?v=LrLTyvsW5H4) for it.

+   Another thing that I consider a professional achievement is when I was trusted by the client for which I was working as a developer to develop some functionality.
+It was in 2018 when I was working as a junior Software Developer and the Client was a leading bathroom accessory maker.
+   They had an e-commerce store and I was part of the team that handled the development of the e-commerce store.
+At that time, I was trusted to develop a functionality which enabled the e-commerce store to periodically update the information of products or update the product catalog with new products.
+I successfully developed that functionality and was applauded for my effort.
+That was the first time that I was able to singlehandedly develop a complete functionality as a professional software engineer.

 2. What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working